spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 **Strategy 2: Do not log in the user unless they exist in the Spryker database.**

 Before a user can log in to Back Office with a third-party service credentials, the user should be added and set to Active in the database.
-You can add the user either via the Back Office or via the ACL module.
+You can add the user using either the Back Office or the ACL module.

 With Strategy 2, the login process looks like this: